adams-selin/cm1_4dhailcast/readme.md

 This code is a four-dimensional, fully integrated version of the Adams-Selin and Ziegler 2016 hail trajectory model in version 19.8 of CM1.

-**Please cite the following reference**: *Adams-Selin, R.D., 2022: A three-dimensional trajectory clustering technique.
+**Please cite the following reference**: *Adams-Selin, R.D., 2023: A three-dimensional trajectory clustering technique.
 Mon.
 Wea.
-Rev., submitted.*
+Rev., Early Online Release, https://doi.org/10.1175/MWR-D-22-0345.1.*

 ## Implementation details